 Roche notes that women are portrayed in a variety of ways within “Employee of the Month.”
 Adriana appears at Vesuvio in a tight red dress that would capture the attention of any man.
 Ginny Sacrimoni, first introduced in this episode, has a body that also captures men’s attention, but in quite the opposite way – the guys laugh at her and try to top each other’s “fat jokes.”
 Melfi herself runs the gamut of seductiveness: early on, she’s dressed in a sharp, sexy business suit; at home with Richard, she wears comfy clothes; after the shock of Jesus’ release, she turns into a frumpy woman.
 (Becoming unattractive is a way of protecting herself from another attack, notes Roche.)

 “Employee of the Month” can almost be considered a stand-alone episode.
 But it’s not, there are too many other things going on.
 John Sacrimoni, a captain of a NY family, has raised Tony’s hackles by moving to New Jersey.
 (Like many New Yorkers, he wants to take advantage of New Jersey’s property values and lower congestion.)
-Assemblyman Ronald Zellman, in the mob’s pocket, is forging ahead on the Riverfront Esplanade project.
+Assemblyman Ronald Zellman, sitting comfortably in the mob’s pocket, is forging ahead on the Riverfront Esplanade project.
 Meadow is still on poor terms with her father over Noah.
 And Jackie is getting pulled into the mob, despite Tony’s wish to keep him out.

 FORTUNATE SON (Continued)